fisheyehq/magento-configurator/README.md

 Download and copy the contents of the `src/` folder into your Magento base directory.

 ## How To Use

+### Master File
+Before using configurator you need to create a master configuration file at `app/etc/master.yaml`.

+This file determines the location of all component files, including files for specific environments.

+Please see the sample `master.yaml` for formatting guidelines.

+> Note: you are free to specify any environment names you want

+### Components
-Firstly, we'll need to configure our components.
+Next, we'll need to configure our components.
 You can find how to configure your component under the heading "Components".

+### Running
 In your magento directory you can run the configurator using:
 ```sh
 $ cd <your magento install>/shell